Languedocian dialect

-Languedocien (French name, /fr/), Languedocian, or Lengadocian (/oc/) is an Occitan dialect spoken in rural parts of southern France such as Languedoc, Rouergue, Quercy, Agenais and southern Périgord.
+Languedocian (Languedocien /fr/) or Lengadocian (/oc/) is an Occitan dialect spoken in rural parts of southern France such as Languedoc, Rouergue, Quercy, Agenais and southern Périgord.
 It is sometimes also called Languedocien-Guyennais.
 Owing to its central position among the dialects of Occitan, it is often used as a basis for a Standard Occitan.

 About 10% of the population of Languedoc are fluent in the language (about 300,000), and another 20% (600,000) "have some understanding" of the language.
 All speak French as their first or second language.

 Geographic distribution

-Languedocien is spoken in certain parts of three French regions.
+Languedocian is spoken in certain parts of three French regions.